ardriveapp/pub-docs/docs/src/docs/turbo/turbo-sdk/ai-cli.md

 # Turbo CLI Reference

+## Turbo Credits Overview

+Turbo Credits are the payment mechanism used for uploading files and folders to Arweave through the Turbo service.
+These credits can be purchased in two ways:

+1. **Fiat Currency** (using the `top-up` command)
+   - Purchase credits using traditional currencies (USD, EUR, etc.)
+   - Processed through a secure payment service
+   - Ideal for users who prefer traditional payment methods

+2. **Cryptocurrency** (using the `crypto-fund` command)
+   - Purchase credits using supported cryptocurrencies:
+     - Arweave (AR)
+     - Ethereum (ETH)
+     - Solana (SOL)
+     - Polygon (MATIC/POL)
+     - KYVE
+     - Ethereum on Base (ETH on Base)
+   - Direct blockchain transactions
+   - Ideal for users who hold supported cryptocurrencies

+Credits are stored in your wallet and are automatically used when uploading files or folders.
+You can check your credit balance using the `balance` command and share credits with other wallets using the `share-credits` command.

 The Turbo CLI is included in the `@ardrive/turbo-sdk` package.
 You can install it in one of the following ways:

 ```bash